Frank Eck Baseball Stadium (Baseball)

-Upon its opening in 1994, the 2,500-seat stadium became the latest jewel among Notre Dame's ever-expanding athletic facilities.
-Located on the southeast corner of campus, Eck Stadium has become quite friendly to the Irish.
-Notre Dame has posted a 387-125-2 mark (for a .755 winning percentage) over the stadium's 19-year history.
+Upon its opening in 1994, the 2,500-seat Frank Eck Stadium became the latest jewel among Notre Dame's ever-expanding athletic facilities.
+Located on the southeast corner of campus, Eck Stadium has become a favorite with the Irish baseball team as Notre Dame has posted a 404-131-2 home mark (for a .754 winning percentage) heading into the 2015 campaign.

 Plans to build the stadium were announced June 7, 1991, thanks to a generous gift to the University by alumnus Frank Eck and his company, Advanced Drainage Systems, Inc., of Columbus, Ohio.
 Eck was the firm's chairman and chief executive officer.
 He graduated in 1944 with a degree in chemical engineering and later endowed a collection in that field at Notre Dame's Hesburgh Library.

-Eck's previous benefactions to Notre Dame endowed a library collection in chemical engineering and underwrote construction of the Eck Tennis Pavilion in 1987 and the Eck Center, which includes the Hammes Notre Dame Bookstore, visitors' center and Alumni Association headquarters, in 1999.
-He also underwrote a key addition to Eck Stadium in 2000, when an adjoining 9,000-square-foot indoor hitting and pitching facility opened to provide the Notre Dame baseball team with a valuable year-round practice area.
+Eck's previous benefactions to Notre Dame endowed a library collection in chemical engineering, underwrote construction of the Eck Tennis Pavilion in 1987 and the Eck Center, which includes the Hammes Notre Dame Bookstore, visitors' center and Alumni Association headquarters, in 1999.
+He also underwrote a key addition to the baseball stadium in 2000, when an adjoining 9,000-square-foot indoor hitting and pitching facility opened to provide the Notre Dame baseball team with a valuable year-round practice area.

 Eck Stadium includes spacious home and visitor locker-room areas, meeting rooms and coaching facilities for each team.
-The stadium also houses a beautiful press box overlooking home plate and the 2,500-seat grandstand.
+The stadium also houses a press box overlooking home plate and a 2,500-seat grandstand with space to add more seating in the future.
 The stadium is illuminated by a state-of-the-art lighting system, allowing for night play.

-Several Stadium renovations and additions have been completed since the end of the 2010 season, with more plans in the works for coming years; most notably, the Coach Pat Murphy Locker Room.
-The renovation project was made possible through the generous gift of Daniel Murphy, David Murphy, Bert Bondi ('67), Craig Counsell ('92) and John Counsell ('64), as well as other generous supporters of Notre Dame baseball.
+Several stadium renovations and additions have been completed since the end of the 2010 season, with more plans in the works for the coming years.
+Most notably, the Coach Pat Murphy Locker Room, which was made possible through the generous gift of Daniel Murphy, David Murphy, Bert Bondi ('67), Craig Counsell ('92) and John Counsell ('64), as well as other generous supporters of Notre Dame baseball.